 - Answering questions on Quora or LinkedIn

-Of course, one of the challenges of networking is keeping of with your contacts.
-Most of us meet someone, have a conversation and then never follow up.
+Of course, one of the challenges of networking is keeping up with your contacts.
+Most of us meet someone, have a conversation, and then never follow up.

 Tip #6: Use a CRM Tool to Keep Up With Your Connections